laravel/docs/dusk.md

     // Wait until the component attribute doesn't contain the given value...
     $browser->waitUntilVueIsNot('user.name', null, '@user');

+<a name="waiting-for-javascript-events"></a>
+#### Waiting For JavaScript Events

+The `waitForEvent` method can be used to pause the execution of the test until a JavaScript event occurred.

+    $browser->waitForEvent('load');

+The event listener is attached to the current scope, which by default is the `body` element.
+When using a scoped selector, the event listener will be attached to the matching element:

+    $browser->with('iframe', function ($iframe) {
+        // Wait for the iframe's load event…
+        $iframe->waitForEvent('load');
+    });

+You may provide a selector to attach the event listener to a specific element:

+    $browser->waitForEvent('load', '.selector');

+You may also wait for events on the `document` and `window` objects:

+    // Wait until the document is scrolled…
+    $browser->waitForEvent('scroll', 'document');

+    // Wait a maximum of five seconds until the window is resized…
+    $browser->waitForEvent('resize', 'window', 5);

 <a name="waiting-with-a-callback"></a>
 #### Waiting With A Callback